Deploying Django with Kamal

 Conclusion

-In short, if you just want to deploy containers on a remote machine, Kamal might be a nice addition to your toolbelt.
+In short, if you just want to deploy containers on a remote machine, Kamal automates many common steps without introducing the complexity of something like Kubernetes.

 I like that it's uncomplicated, and you can deploy it anywhere where you can spin up an Ubuntu VPS and SSH into it.